Contemporary-Physicslab/TN2985/chapters/Experiment_2_electrics.md

 ## Method

 ### Determining the RC-time
-1. Pick any combination of R and C so that the cut-off frequency is somewhere between 100 and $1000Hz$.
+1. Pick any combination of R and C so that the cut-off frequency is somewhere between $100$ and $1000$Hz.
-1. Build the RC-circuit, connect the oscilloscope in such a way that the GND of both the oscilloscope and  frequency generator are connected.
+2. Build the RC-circuit, connect the oscilloscope in such a way that the GND of both the oscilloscope and  frequency generator are connected.
-1. Apply a square wave with a frequency of $\approx 1/(10\tau)$.
+3. Apply a square wave with a frequency of $\approx 1/(10\tau)$.
 Connect the main out with **Hi**.
-Make sure that the offset is $0V$.
+Make sure that the offset is $0$V.
-1. Trigger the signal.
+4. Trigger the signal.
 Use mode/coupling.
 Choose a positive slope.
 What happens if you alter the trigger level?
-1. Draw the signal that is displayed.
+5. Draw the signal that is displayed.

 We can determine the RC-time in various ways.
 We start by doing this by hand to get more familiar with the oscilloscope.

 1. Adjust the time division so you only see one wave.
-1. Hit 'SINGLE'.
+2. Hit `SINGLE`.
 This provides a single measurement (instead of a continuous signal).
-1. Calculate the RC-time using its definition (63.2\% of the maximum applied voltage).
+3. Calculate the RC-time using its definition (63.2\% of the maximum applied voltage).
 It only has to be a rough estimate.
-1. A more accurate value is obtained when we first determine the minimum and maximum voltage.
-Subsequently, we calculate $U_C = 63,2\\%\ \Delta U$.
-To do so, press:  Measure / Voltage / $V_{pp}$; $V_{max}$; $V_{min}$.
-In the lower left corner you will find the Vpp value (peak-peak), Vmax (maximum value), Vmin (minimum value).
+4. A more accurate value is obtained when we first determine the minimum and maximum voltage.
+To do so, press:  `MEASURE` / `VOLTAGE` / `$V_{pp}$`; `$V_{max}$`; `$V_{min}$`.
+In the lower left corner you will find the $V_{pp}$ value (peak-peak), $V_{max}$ (maximum value), $V_{min}$ (minimum value).
-2. 1.
-Use these values to calculate $U_C = 63,2\\%\ \Delta U$.
+5. Use these values to calculate $U_C = 63,2\% \Delta U$.
-1. Press cursor and subsequently Track.
+6. Press `CURSOR` and subsequently `TRACK`.
 The tracking point can be moved.
 You can also use a second Tracker.
 Set both trackers in the right position so you can determine the RC-time.
-1. There is another way to measure RC-time.
+7. There is another way to measure RC-time.
 You can use the rise-time.
 This is the time required for the signal to go from 10\% to 90\% of the maximum voltage.
 The RC-time is roughly $\tau=t_r/2.2$
-1. Press Measure / Time / Rise time.
+8. Press `MEASURE` / `TIME` / `RISE TIME`.
 Use the oscilloscope to determine the rise time.
-1. Compare the three values you have found for the Rise time.
+9. Compare the three values you have found for the Rise time.
 Which one is most reliable?
 Do these values deviate from the calculated RC-time?

 ### Characteristics of a low-pass filter
 Now you know the cut-off frequency, you can determine the characteristics of a low-pass filter.
 Measure from two decades below cut-off frequency up to two decades above cut-off frequency the Vpp and phase shift. **Be sure to use a SINE wave now!** Per decade, obtain at least three measurements.
-In the decade of the cut-off frequency ($100-1000Hz$) obtain at least five measurements.
+In the decade of the cut-off frequency ($100-1000$Hz) obtain at least five measurements.
 Note: you thus have at least 17 measurements!

 Plot your measurements using a logscale for the frequency.
 You can use the commando `plt.xscale(‘log’)`.
 Use this graph to determine, again, the cut-off frequency.
 Compare it with the calculated, theoretical value.